gsauthof/osjitter/README.md

 the availability of different PTP offset ioctls and how they perform.
 Rule of thumb: using any PTP offset ioctl is better than having to use `clock_gettime()` and smaller delays are better.

+There is also a microbenchmark (`bench_syscalls.cc`) that measures some (seemingly) low-overhead syscalls in order to measure the userspace to kernelspace mode-switch costs.

 2019, Georg Sauthoff <mail@gms.tf>, GPLv3+